-Once a case of bullying has been dealt with, both bullies and victims are monitored by the appropriate pastoral staff members.
-The Head of Year ensures that a formal meeting is held on a regular basis, to check whether the bullying has stopped - these formal meetings will continue to take place until the Head of Year is confident the bullying has stopped.

-If necessary, group dynamics are broken up by members of staff by assigning places in classes.

-The victim is encouraged to tell a trusted adult or anti-bullying ambassadors in school if bullying is repeated.

-The victim is encouraged to broaden their friendship groups by joining lunchtime or after-school club or activity.

-The school, particularly will work with the victim to build resilience,

-The school realises that bullying may be an indication of underlying mental health issues.

-The school will work with the perpetrator regarding any underlaying mental health or emotional wellbeing problems.
+Once a case of bullying has been dealt with, both bullies and victims are monitored by the appropriate pastoral team members.
+The support may include, but is not limited to:

+- The Form Tutor and / or Head of Year ensures that a formal meeting is held on a regular basis, to check whether the bullying has stopped and work with the student on overcoming their experiences - these formal meetings will continue to take place until the Form Tutor and / or Head of Year is confident the bullying has stopped. - If necessary, group dynamics are broken up by members of staff by assigning places in classes. - The victim is encouraged to tell a trusted adult or Anti-Bullying ambassadors in School if bullying is repeated. - The victim is encouraged to broaden their friendship groups by joining lunchtime or after-school clubs or activities. - The School particularly will work with the victim to build resilience and support recovery. - The School realises that bullying may be an indication of underlying mental health issues. - The School will work with the perpetrator regarding any underlaying mental health or emotional wellbeing problems. - The School will keep staff abreast of any incidents, to closely monitor patterns of behaviour. - The School will work with families / external agencies to support students (where necessary).
-Follow-up support

-The progress of both the bully and the victim are monitored by their tutor, this is overseen by the Head of Year.

-One-on-one sessions to discuss how the victim and bully are progressing may be appropriate.